somekindofdesign/ultimate-decision-maker/README.md

 <br>

 ### Google Lighthouse
-<p>All pages of the Ultimate Decision Maker site were tested using the Google Lighthouse tool, through Google Chrome Developer tools and <a href="https://web.dev/measure/">Web.dev</a>.</p>
+<p>All pages of the Ultimate Decision Maker website were tested using the Google Lighthouse tool, through Google Chrome Developer tools and <a href="https://web.dev/measure/">Web.dev</a>.</p>
 <ul>
     <li>Performance - 89 (Home), 91 (Decide Now), 88 (About)</li>
     <li>Accessibility - 100 (All)</li>